 Eastman as a student at Dartmouth.

 Credit: Dartmouth College Library

-Eastman found a great deal of academic success at Beloit, where he stayed until 1879 before transferring to Knox College and later Dartmouth College.
-He graduated from Dartmouth in 1887, and two years later, graduated from Boston University’s medical school to become among the first Native Americans to be certified in Western medicine.
+Eastman found a great deal of academic success at Beloit, where he stayed until 1879 before transferring to Knox College.
+He later transferred to Dartmouth College, where he was a member of the Phi Delta Theta fraternity and captain of the football team.
+He graduated from Dartmouth with honors in 1887 at the age of twenty-nine, and two years later, graduated from Boston University’s medical school to become among the first Native Americans to be certified in Western medicine.